cult-of-coders/fusion/README.md

 DDP.disengage(); // cuts the WS connection
 ```

-And for your convenience we also export the Fusion class that lets components request an websocket connection,
+And for your convenience we also export the `Fusion` class that lets components request an websocket connection,
-and they can release that connection when no longer needed, and if there is no active "Requester" the websocket connection stops.
+and they can release that connection when no longer needed, and if there is no active "requesters" the websocket connection stops.

 Sample: